tohinz/ConSinGAN/README.md

 python main_train.py --gpu 0 --train_mode generation --input_name Images/Generation/angkorwat.jpg
 ```

-Training one model should take about 20-25 minutes on an NVIDIA GeForce GTX1080Ti.
+Training one model should take about 20-25 minutes on an NVIDIA GeForce GTX 1080Ti.

 ### Modify Learning Rate Scaling and Number of Trained Stages
 To affect sample diversity and image quality we recomment playing around with the learning rate scaling (default is `0.1`) and the number of trained stages (default is `6`).